donghoon-io/HW2_fall2020_IDS/README.txt

+HW #2

+Dept. of Electrical and Computer Engineering
+Donghoon Shin 2016-16578

 1. Environment

 OS: macOS Catalina (10.15.6, 19G2021))
 CPP compiler: GNU++14

-Since the IDE I used was Xcode, I attached the whole project (including .xcodeproj file) in case you might conveniently run the file with Xcode and check.

-Otherwise, you may just open /HW2_fall2020_IDS/Solitaire.cpp and run it.
+You can run Solitaire.cpp to get the result.
+The result should be saved as "result.txt".

 2. How to read the output

-Below is a sample output on the console log (of CPP).
+Below is a sample output that should be written on "result.txt".
 As you may see, [Initial card sets] are shown first, which is followed by [Game sequences] (movements) and [End of game] (that also shows the point.)